citysciencelab/udh-dashboard-framework/README.md

 They will all be in the connectors folder.

+### Internationalization

+vue-i18n package is used to change the applications language The corresponding messages are stored in an individual file for each dashboard in the /messages folder and lazy loaded Messages that will be used by a multitude components, should be kept in the messages.module.ts A changeLanguage method is in the AbstractDashboard and can be reused

 ### Including a Vue component in the Masterportal Backbone environment

 The vue dashboard framework has been designed so that single components can be included in a backbone environment.